-Dodge City Police release statement on body found in park
+Dodge City police release statement on body found in park

 DODGE CITY, Kan.
 (KSNW) – The Dodge City Police Department released an update on a body found at Lions Park on Monday.
-In a Facebook post Thursday, Dodge City police released the following statement:
+In a Facebook post, Dodge City police released the following statement:

 “During the early morning hours of Monday, January 18th, 2021, DCPD detectives investigated the death of a man found in Lions Park.
 A family member identified the subject as a 52-year-old Dodge City man.
 The cause of death has been determined to be alcohol poisoning and hypothermia.
 Our heart goes out to the family.”